swholmstead/DistanceSensor/docs/bom.md

     * This project only needs 40 LEDs.
 You can cut the strip to length as long as you cut in the middle of the copper solder pads.
     * You can also change the number of LEDs in software.
-NOTE: More LEDs will draw more power, so you may need to get a bigger power supply.
+NOTE: More LEDs will draw more power, so you may need to check power consumption and ensure the power supply can supply it.
     * Make sure you buy the 5V version, NOT 12V or 24V.
     * You can different options with various levels of waterproofing
         * IP30 - no waterproofing